Divorce Lawyers in Waukesha County

 Ultimately, our goal is to reach a settlement that promotes your priorities as well as the best interests of your family members, especially the children.
 From divorce and legal separation to restraining orders and marital property agreements, we offer a listening ear, wise counsel and forceful advocacy if needed.

-Ready to speak with our divorce lawyers in Waukesha County?
+Ready to speak with our Waukesha divorce lawyers?
 Contact us today to start discussing your situation.

 Does It Matter Who Files for Divorce First in Wisconsin?

 Yes and no. The court won't favor the spouse who files first (meaning, you won't "win" the case just because you filed the divorce action).
 However, there may be a few advantages, such as:

 1. Having More Control - As the Petitioner, you decide when the divorce begins or even to cancel the process (if you make that decision before your spouse has filed a response).